ankschoubey/old-blog/_posts/2021-12-21-decision-metrics.md

 If it's too high in positive, reduce your effort even more.
 It's the only way to make sure things are okay.

+Example 2:

+Can be using for production/consuption of technology/content.

+Ideally you don't want to waste all your time just consuming information/or just enjoying.
+You have to put in the work.

++1 each time you consume. -1 each time you produce something aim for 0. reset every week or two weeks or month.

 ## Avoid grey area

 and have to courage to move on.